charlielobster/CUDA_NekRS/README.md

         sudo apt-get install -y cuda-drivers

+3. If you have one type of GPU device, and it is running CUDA Version 13 or higher, the command to "apt install cuda-toolkit" will automatically install the Version 13 CUDA Toolkit as well.
+Nvidia ended targeting devices below CUDA Versions 7.5 for this, their latest Toolkit.
+So if your driver's CUDA Version is 13, do this:

+        sudo apt install cuda-toolkit-12-8 # 12.9 probably works too

-3. If you have a Driver Version < 13, just type:
+   If you have a Driver Version < 13, you should just get an older version of the Toolkit targeting your device.
+Just type:

         sudo apt install cuda-toolkit

-    However, if you have a Driver Version 13 or later, apt install will automatically install the Version 13 CUDA Toolkit as well (which, as I mentioned, won't work for NekRS) So if your driver's CUDA Version is 13 or higher, do this instead:

-        sudo apt install cuda-toolkit-12-8

 ### 3. Folder Topology